Support For Individuals & Couples

 As a professional with over 35 years of experience working with clients and practicing and teaching these techniques, I am confident that I will be able to help you transform your fear into greater peace and acceptance as current events continue to unfold.

 If you are interested in working with me, please feel free to contact me.
-I am offering virtual sessions during this pandemic and also offer free 15-minute consultations.
+I am offering virtual and in-person sessions during this pandemic and also offer free 15-minute consultations.

 Hello!
 I’m Richard